Allauzen/adaptive-step-size-neural-ode/README.md

 ## Contents

-To reproduce the results, you can use existing datasets and/or pre-trained models.
+To reproduce the results, you can use existing *datasets* and/or pre-trained models.
 You have two directories for that.

-Otherwise, look at [this notebook](Adaptive_training-Figures.ipynb) to train and ply with the models.
-Then for the figure follow [this notebook](Figures.ipynb).
+Look at [this notebook](Adaptive_training-Figures.ipynb) to train and play with the models.
+If you want to reproduce the figure of the paper you can use  [this other notebook](Figures.ipynb).